moffzilla/ONAP_LAB/eson/README.md

 - Make sure resources as flavor, image, SSH Keys, Security Groups referenced in the artifacts exist in the selected region.
 - You’ll need OpenStack CLI installed.
 - More minimum requirements can be found examining the Playbooys.
-- All use cases required ONAP Base Deployment ( unless indicated at sub-project section )

 ## ONAP Base Deployment